 On 9 March 2016 Falcon announced that the PASA confirmed it expected to finalise a recommendation to the Minister on Falcon's application for a shale gas exploration licence in South Africa's Karoo Basin, by May 2016.
+To date, there has been no further communications.

 On 4 November 2016 an updated MPRDA Bill was presented to a select committee of Parliament by the DMR.

-Provincial meetings and public hearings relating to the updated MPRDA Bill commenced on 16 December 2016 and are ongoing.
+Provincial meetings and public hearings relating to the updated MPRDA Bill have taken place.